shruzberry/garden2/Emojis.md

-🌰
-hasn't been edited since it's original postage to the site

 🌱
 This idea has been revisited at least once usually as a consequence of it being mentioned elsewhere.
 That is to say this idea has taken root in the garden and has proven to be something more than a musing